-A key example is the OPD's responsiveness to the Auditor's request for additional information regarding the involvement of crisis response professionals in use of force incidents.
+One example is the OPD's responsiveness to the Auditor's request for additional information regarding the involvement of crisis response professionals in use of force incidents.
 Supervisors are now including notes reflecting when a member of the Crisis Response Unit (CRU) or a Designated Crisis Responder (DCR) is on scene during a use of force, which enables the Auditor to track that data.
 The Department has also provided the CRU Manager's quarterly reports and related information that enables the Auditor to better understand how these teams are working together and whether changes to policies or procedures could enhance OPD's interactions with individuals in crisis.
+Moreover, the Department is seeking to embed a mandatory reporting field regarding CRU involvement in the use of force reports, which will allow for systematic tracking and learning opportunities.